markNZed/processism-react-three/storyboard.md

 In processism, resilience is about navigating change, not avoiding it.
 Systems that are too rigid tend to break, while those that can evolve find new pathways to stability.
 This flexibility is what allows systems—whether ecological, social, or technological—to continue thriving in an ever-changing world.

+## 5.7.
+Recap Scene: Embracing Dynamics and Change
+### 5.7.1.
+Objective
+Summarize the concepts of feedback loops, adaptation, and the dynamic nature of systems, preparing the audience to explore causality and complexity.
+### 5.7.2.
+Animation
+Visual representations of feedback loops—both positive and negative—are shown influencing a system.
+The system adapts and changes in response, demonstrating resilience and the emergence of complex behaviors.
+### 5.7.3.
+Narration
+We've explored how feedback loops and interactions drive the dynamics of systems, leading to adaptation and evolution.
+Positive feedback loops amplify changes, while negative feedback loops regulate and stabilize systems.
+We've seen how these dynamics contribute to the resilience and complexity of systems, but also to their unpredictability.

+Understanding these processes helps us appreciate the delicate balance within systems and the potential for small changes to have significant impacts.
+As we proceed, we'll delve into the nature of causality and complexity, examining how interconnected processes give rise to the behaviors we observe.

 # 6. Section: Causality and Complexity
 ## 6.1.
 Objective
 Understanding how change happens in systems requires us to explore the nature of causality.
 In this section, we will dive deeper into how interconnected processes give rise to complex behaviors, with no single cause but rather a web of interactions.
 Complexity emerges from these layered, interdependent relations, reinforcing that no process or part stands alone.